Reverse Lookup List by Purpose

 Click here to expand

-*Placing chairs that people can sit on is not possible with other exhibition formats or submission methods.
+*Placing chairs that people can sit on is not possible with Item Exhibitions or with Web / Vket Booth Maker Upload.

 - By using the VketChair from the official Vket assets, you can place standard chairs.